GlasgowEmbedded/glasgow/docs/manual/src/use/basic.rst

         '0301235ff5'

-I²C initiator
+I²C controller
 #############

-The ``i2c-initiator`` applet implements an I²C initiator, which facilitates a simple bus scan from the command line, using the on-board pull-up resistors.
+The ``i2c-controller`` applet implements an I²C controller, which features a simple bus scan operation from the command line, using the on-board pull-up resistors.

 .. code:: console

-    $ glasgow run i2c-initiator -V 3.3 --pulls scan
+    $ glasgow run i2c-controller -V 3.3 scan

 Using the :ref:`repl or script modes <repl-script>`, it's possible to easily communicate with devices, obeying clock stretching and other factors that are often ignored with bit-banged interfaces.